Samg381/BestBuyBot/README.md

 # BestBuyBot
-Extremely basic Python bot to detect when an item is in stock at Best Buy.
+Extremely basic Python bot to detect when an item is in stock at Best Buy. \n Optional features:
-Optional features:
  - Customizable check speed
  - Notification dialoge box